mircealungu/mircea/projects/zeeguu.md

 ## Future Work
 - better and more meaningful progress feedback
+- alternative UI inspired from "swiping apps" - show one article at a time; allow the user to mark it as not interesting; save for later; read more... what is the impact of this on engagement
 - better and more precise time-measurement on the platform (include exercises, include reviewing words, etc.)
 - more diverse exercises: e.g. reorder parts of sentence into whole with drag and drop
 - add a social component: allow the learners in a class see each other's activity; allow seeing social feedback on existing articles